-Boards are required to have their operating and capital budgets approved by the Board of Trustees and submitted to the Ministry of Education no later than June 30^{th} , 2022.
+Boards are required to have their operating and capital budgets approved by the Board of Trustees and submitted to the Ministry of Education no later than June 30th, 2022.

-The table below outlines the budget timeline for that was undertaken in 2021-2022.
+The table below outlines the budget timeline for that was undertaken for the 2022-23 budget.

-December 2021 -February - March April - May 2022 June 2022 January 2022 Finalize budget process GSN and PPF released JK registration, enrolment Budget presentation to Budget Committee and projections Zero-based budget Finalize Board goals and Trustee deliberation presentation Preliminary Staffing and objectives Class Organizations Board of Trustee Department budgets Approval Present budget plan to released Revenue and Expense Board, Administrators, Determination Release of Budget Book Launch of budget and budget holders consultation survey Budget Discussions with File with the Ministry of Senior Administration Education
+February -December 2021 -April - May 2022 June 2022 January 2022 March 2022 Finalize budget process GSN and PPF released JK registration, enrolment Budget presentation to Budget Committee and projections Zero-based budget Finalize Board goals and Trustee deliberation presentation Preliminary Staffing and objectives Class Organizations Board of Trustee Department budgets Approval Present budget plan to released Revenue and Expense Board, Administrators, Determination Release of Budget Book Launch of budget and budget holders consultation survey Budget Discussions with File with the Ministry of Senior Administration Education